What Is Ulcerative Colitis?

 Ulcerative colitis happens when your immune system makes a mistake.
 Normally it attacks invaders in your body, like the common cold.
 But when you have UC, your immune system thinks food, good gut bacteria, and the cells that line your colon are the intruders.
-White blood cells that usually protect you work against the lining of your colon instead.
+White blood cells that usually protect you attack the lining of your colon instead.
 They cause the inflammation and ulcers.

 Other problems include:

-- Crampy belly pain
+- Cramping belly pain